anitacanita/cv/README.md

 *Coach/Junior Developer*

 I always wanted to learn to code, so Makers Academy gave me the opportunity to do their web development course while I was working there.
 After successfully completing it, I rejoined the team and moved to a different role.
 My main responsibilities included:
-- Supporting the students during their 4-week PreCourse
+- Supporting the students during their 4-week PreCourse (e.g. help with debugging, technical support, giving the tools to find the right answers, etc.)
 - Further developing and maintaining the PreCourse curriculum
 - Interviewing and selecting student applicants
 - Supporting the Sales and Marketing team in their technical needs, by automating processes and supporting the development of more efficient ones (e.g. using Twitter API to gather data; setting up A/B tests; pulling data from website forms into PipeDrive and customer.io)